 Step 1.
 Draw the graph of a demand curve for a normal good like pizza.
 Pick a price (like P0).
 Identify the corresponding Q0.
-An example is shown in Figure 3.6.
+See an example in Figure 3.6.

 Step 2.
 Suppose income increases.
 As a result of the change, are consumers going to buy more or less pizza?
 The answer is more.
 Draw a dotted horizontal line from the chosen price, through the original quantity demanded, to the new point with the new Q1.
 Draw a dotted vertical line down to the horizontal axis and label the new Q1.
-An example is provided in Figure 3.7.
+Figure 3.7 provides an example.

 Step 3.
 Now, shift the curve through the new point.
-You will see that an increase in income causes an upward (or rightward) shift in the demand curve, so that at any price the quantities demanded will be higher, as shown in Figure 3.8.
+You will see that an increase in income causes an upward (or rightward) shift in the demand curve, so that at any price the quantities demanded will be higher, as Figure 3.8 illustrates.

 Summing Up Factors That Change Demand

-Six factors that can shift demand curves are summarized in Figure 3.9.
+Figure 3.9 summarizes six factors that can shift demand curves.
 The direction of the arrows indicates whether the demand curve shifts represent an increase in demand or a decrease in demand.
 Notice that a change in the price of the good or service itself is not listed among the factors that can shift a demand curve.
 A change in the price of a good or service causes a movement along a specific demand curve, and it typically leads to some change in the quantity demanded, but it does not shift the demand curve.

 When a demand curve shifts, it will then intersect with a given supply curve at a different equilibrium price and quantity.
 We are, however, getting ahead of our story.
 Before discussing how changes in demand can affect equilibrium price and quantity, we first need to discuss shifts in supply curves.